rufuspollock/rufuspollock.com/content/post/data-difference-talk.md

 So to summarise, data driven algorithms are surprisingly good.
 They often perform better than human experts in areas ranging from forecasting outcomes of football games to diagnosing cancer.
 The reason is that humans use approximate heuristics and are not well adapted to solving these types of problems.
 Human beings are extraordinary in many ways, but we're just not really good at this.
 I mean, the simplest example I can think of is if you go to a supermarket, you don't say, ‘Oh, I reckon this is £35 of shopping’ and the cashier doesn’t say, ‘No, I think it's £27.’
 No — you have a machine that adds it up.
 Humans are not good at adding up 200 five digit numbers in their heads.
 It's just not something we're well adapted for.
 However, we remain reluctant to accept these facts.

-### Deriving value from data is surprisingly hard — more data isn't always better
+### At the same time, deriving value from data is surprisingly hard and more data isn't always better

 I want to turn now to the importance of smart data.
 The basic story is we want to do more data-driven decision-making, but we also want to be smart about doing more of it.
 I’ll tell you about another story to illustrate this.
 Does anyone here read Borges?
 He writes really beautiful short stories.
 They're very short.
 You can read them over lunchtime.
 He actually got a Nobel Prize for Literature as well, so he's good.
 He wrote a story called *The Library of Babel*.
 The library in the story is made up of hexagonal rooms full of books.
 Every room opens north, south, east and west and the library also goes up and down.
 As far as anyone can tell, the library goes on forever.
 You can keep wandering through the rooms and you never get to the end of it.
 About ten years before the story opens, the librarians in the library have had an incredible breakthrough; they’ve discovered the books are not a varying length — they’re all 410 pages exactly.
 Every 410 page book that you could possibly write is in that library.